-- closures or downsizings of businesses or material parts thereof; - · relocations of businesses or material parts thereof; - · mergers or demergers of businesses; - fundamental changes to the organisation, purpose or facilities of businesses; or - the introduction of fundamentally new work or production processes.
+- mergers or demergers of businesses; - fundamental changes to the organisation, purpose or facilities of businesses; or

 The employer and works council are required to negotiate an agreement on the implementation of such change that is intended to balance the interests of the employees and the employer (the implementation agreement).
 If the employer and the works council cannot reach an agreement, either party may initiate the aforementioned conflict resolution procedure.
 In this case, however, the conciliation board may only mediate and does not have the power to impose an agreement on the employer and the works council.
 The works council may also be entitled to demand a social plan.